Nursing Assistant, non-credit or credit training

 Get in touch

-Contact us if you have questions about Nursing Assistant non-credit training.
+Contact us if you have questions about the Nursing Assistant non-credit or credit training.

 The job outlook for nursing assistants in Portland, Oregon, is very positive.
 Lightcast data derived from government sources in 2025 forecasts 17.9% projected growth in jobs for nursing assistants.
 This growth is attributed to the aging population, increased demand for healthcare services, and the growing need for certified nursing assistants in a variety of healthcare settings.
 Pay ranges for certified nursing assistants range from $21-$32 per hour, depending on experience, shift, and location.